klst-de/e-invoice/README.md

 The goal is not to build a validator for the xml invoice.
 For this use [EN-16931 - Validation artefacts](https://github.com/CenPC434/validation) or [XRechnung validator](https://github.com/itplr-kosit/validator).

 ## european standard EN16931-1:2017
 defines a semantic data model for a core invoice.
-This "€uro invoice" standard uses two xml syntaxes alternatively
+This "€uro invoice" standard uses two xml syntax schemes alternatively

-- UN/CEFACT Cross IndustryInvoice XML message gemäß XML Schemas 16B (SCRDM —CII)
+- UN/CEFACT Cross Industry Invoice XML message, SCRDM—CII
-- OASIS UBL für Rechnungen und Gutschriften gemäß ISO/IEC 19845:2015
+- OASIS UBL 2.1 for invoice and credit note, ISO/IEC 19845:2015

 ### What is a CIUS?
 The EN16931 data model contains many optional elements.
 Specific countries, groups, or organisations may create individual specifications for the core model in their respective domains (known as a ‘CIUS’).